Krishnashtami: The Book of Dry Leaves: Production

 Director Abhilash Babu, who has already made Aalokam (2023) and Maayunnu, Maarivarayunnu, Nisvaasangalil...
 (2024), a film that was premiered at the 29th IFFK, signed actor director Jeo Baby for his third film based on Vyloppilli's poem 'Krishnashtami'.
 The film is conceived as a modern cinematic interpretation by the director.
 The first look poster of the film was released on 9 March 2025.
-The principal photography of the film started at Thiruvananthapuram, where major portions are canned.
+The principal photography of the film started at Thiruvananthapuram, where major portions are canned and the entire filming was completed in 8 days.
 Babu signed Ouseppachan as the composer of the film, that has 7 sound tracks with Ouseppachan, Vidyadharan and several new singers like Swarna as playback singers.
 The film wrapped up its entire shoot at Poovar on 21 June 2025.
+A special screening of the movie was organized by Banner film society on 30 November 2025 at Thiruvananthapuram, followed by its participation at several film festivals.